dmbarbour/glas/docs/GlasDesign.md

 For general sequential structure, Glas uses lists.
 However, the linked list representation has poor performance for many use-cases.
 Glas systems resolve this by transparently using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation under-the-hood.
 Finger trees support constant-time access to both ends, logarithmic manipulation of the interior, and potential structure sharing for segments within the list.

-## Binary Extraction and Executables
+## Binary Extraction

 A subset of Glas modules will compute binary data.
-The Glas command-line tool will provide a utility to extract the computed binary for external use, e.g. writing bytes to stdout for the shell to redirect.
-For very large, potentially infinite binaries, the command-line tool can also have a mode for extraction from a program that generates a binary data stream.

-The binary data could represent an executable, but is not limited by this.
-It could instead represent a pdf document or MP3 music.
-Perhaps a C file that can be integrated into another project.
-For multi-file artifacts, the binary might represent a tarball or zipfile.
+The Glas command-line tool shall provide modes to extract binary data to stdout or file.
+The binary data should represent an externally useful software artifact - e.g. pdf, music file, an executable, or a C program.
+For multi-file software artifacts, the binary could represent a tarball or zipfile.

-A relevant concern is targeting of executables.
-To support this, we can define a `system-info` module on `GLAS_PATH`.
-This module describes target architecture, OS, and other relevant details.
-A Glas installation could include a `system-info` targeting the current host, while cross-compilation only needs to tweak `GLAS_PATH`.
+For targeting of executables, I propose to define a central `system-info` module on `GLAS_PATH`.
+This module will describe the target architecture, OS, and other relevant details.
+The default target is the local system, but cross-compilation only requires a tweak to the path.

-In this design, responsibility for generating a useful binary is shifted into the module system.
-A useful consequence is that computed binaries are accessible within the module system for potential composition into a zipfile or automated testing.
-The command-line tool can be relatively small and simple by omitting this logic.
+Responsibility for generating a useful binary is shifted into the module system.
+A useful consequence is that computed binaries are accessible within the module system.
+This supports composition of binaries (e.g. into a tarball) and automated testing over binaries without leaving the Glas module system.

-## Automated Testing

-For lightweight automatic testing, Glas systems will follow a convention where modules in a folder with name `test-*` are processed even when their value is not required by a `public` module.
-Failed tests are reported to developers.
-At a larger scale, it is feasible to track overall health of a module distribution based on failed and passing tests.

-Testing can be very flexible in Glas because the program representation is accessible and even the final binaries are still within the module system.
-Tests can abstractly analyze and interpret code, verify structure of binaries, simulate execution, etc..
+*Aside:* The Glas command-line utility can support binary extraction from anonymous modules provided by stdin or argument, with a default language optimized for one-liners.
+This enables the command shell to be used as a lightweight REPL.

 ## Glas Programs